-In June 2006, we announced our intent to sell our wholly owned subsidiary Anadarko Canada Corporation as part of our portfolio-refocusing efforts stemming from the Kerr-McGee and Western mergers.
+On September 14, 2006, we announced we agreed to sell our wholly owned subsidiary Anadarko Canada Corporation to Canadian Natural Resources Ltd. as part of our portfolio-refocusing efforts stemming from the Kerr-McGee and Western mergers.
 We plan to use proceeds from the divestiture of these Canadian oil and gas assets to retire debt.
 If we are unable to complete the sale, or unable to complete the sale on favorable terms, we will be more highly leveraged.
 See Our debt may limit our financial and operating flexibility.